anmol009a/parsehub/README.md

 **Cancel a single run**

 ```
-api.cancelProjectRun({runToken}, function(err, cancelledRunToken)
+api.cancelProjectRun({runToken}, function(cancelledRunToken)
 {
 	console.log(cancelledRunToken);
 });
 ```
 *Parameters*

-* run_token	The unique identifier of the run you'd like to cancel
+* runToken	The unique identifier of the run you'd like to cancel

 *On success, returns an object with*

-* run_token	The unique identifier of the run that was cancelled
+* runToken	The unique identifier of the run that was cancelled

 **Get the result of a single run**

 ```
-api.getRunData({runToken}, function(err, results)
+api.getRunData({runToken}, function(results)
 {
 	console.log(results);
 });
 ```
 *Parameters*

-* run_token - The unique identifier of the run for which you'd like to download the data
+* runToken - The unique identifier of the run for which you'd like to download the data
-* format (Optional) - If set to 'csv', results will be in a CSV format.
-Otherwise, they will be in a JSON format.
-Note that results will be zipped in either case unless the 'raw' parameter is set.
-* raw (Optional) - If set to anything other than '0', returns a raw json response instead of a zip file containing a json file.
-Defaults to '0', and cannot be changed for responses which have an uncompressed size > 3 MB. **This parameter has not been implemented.**

-*On success, if raw is '0'*

-* Returns a zip file with a single json file inside it.
-The json file has the same name as the run_token. **Not implemented**

-*On success, if raw is not '0'*
+*On success,*

 * Returns a json response which is the global scope of the run.